Keesiu/meta-kaggle/README.md

 The raw data is essentially the kaggle meta data from 2016.
 Its data set "meta-kaggle-2016" needs to be placed into the folder `data/raw'.
 Note, that this kaggle dataset is not available on Kaggle's webpage anymore, since a newer version (Meta Kaggle 2.0) was published (see: https://www.kaggle.com/kaggle/meta-kaggle/data).

 ### Create a suitable environment
 In order to create a suitable environment with the correct dependencies, use the yaml-file `environment.yaml`.
-I recommend using Anaconda as an envrionment manager.
+I recommend using Anaconda as an environment manager.
 There, simply use `conda env create -f environment.yaml` to copy my setup (see: https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 Afterwards, activate it with `activate meta-kaggle`.

 ## Reproduce the results

 Follow these steps to reproduce the results.
 Execute the respective scripts from the console.

 **IMPORTANT**: Stay in top-level folder `meta-kaggle`, since most scripts need this working directory as a reference path in order to find other files properly.

 **NOTE:** You can execute Step #1 - Step #11 alltogether by executing runall.py: `python src/runall.py`.

-### Optional: Reset whole repository to start from downloading all files.
+### OPTIONAL: Reset whole repository
 #### Step #0: `python src/reset.py`
-Deletes all downloaded repositories, log-files, pickled interim and processed data, models and visualizations.
+Deletes all downloaded repositories, log-files, pickled interim and processed data, models and visualizations for a clean start from the very beginning.
+Note, that you especially need to download all external repositories again afterwards.

+### SHORT WAY: Run everything automatically
+#### Step #1-11: `python src/runall.py`
+Runs all the steps described in the following.
+Automatically skips unneccessary steps.

+### LONG WAY: Run every script manually step-by-step

 ### Data Collection and Preparation
 #### Step #1: `python src/data/download.py`